catenax-ng/tx-item-relationship-service/docs/concept/#322-Provisioning-of-contractAgreementId-for-assets/#322-Provisioning-of-contractAgreementId-for-assets.md

 ### <ins>Add ContractAgreementId to submodels </ins>

+Decision: **Option 1 will be implemented.** Option 2 is too invasive change to JobResponse is required now.

 #### Option 1: Provide contractAgreementId for each submodel:

 Impact:
 - Redundant information in case multiple submodels were received for the same contractAgreementId.
 - JobReponse size is already critical and extends by ~100byte multiples with every submodel and aas shell stored in the JobReponse